Skip to main content

 Seay Music Library has music CDs, scores, and other materials that current staff can check out.
 We also subscribe to streaming audio databases that current staff can listen to for free.

-Coverage: N/A. Music Online is the broadest and most comprehensive online music resource that cross-searches all of your library's Alexander Street Press music databases.
-The collections include: American Song, Classical Music Library, Contemporary World Music, Garland Encyclopedia of World Music Online, Jazz Music Library, Smithsonian Global Sound for Libaries; plus complementary access to Popular Music.
+Music Online is the broadest and most comprehensive online music resource that cross-searches all of your library's Alexander Street Press music databases.
+The collections include: American Song, Classical Music Library, Contemporary World Music, Garland Encyclopedia of World Music Online, Jazz Music Library, Smithsonian Global Sound for Libraries; plus complementary access to Popular Music.

 Classical Music Library